bridgecrew-perf6/deploy-ml-pipeline/model_card.md

 ## Model Details

-This is a RandomForestClassifier with the following hyperparameters:
+This is a LogisticRegression model with the following hyperparameters:

-{'criterion': 'gini', 'max_depth': 8, 'max_features': 'sqrt', 'n_estimators': 20}
+{"max_iter": 300, "random_state": 42}

 ## Intended Use